-5. Create assessments to measure progress
+5. Create Assessments to Measure Progress

-Include assessment activities at the end of each topic, unit, course module, and entire course.
+Include assessment activities at the end of each topic, unit, course module, and the entire course.
 Include tasks and assignments that engage your students and encourage active learning.

-6. Develop a course syllabus
+6. Develop a Course Syllabus

 Prepare a clear course overview, guidelines, and instructions for each topic/unit.
 Make them as simple and as clear as possible.
 Explain the purpose and the timetable of the upcoming virtual classroom sessions.

-7. Anticipate and prepare equipment needs
+7. Anticipate and Prepare Equipment Needs

-Share with your students the online learning platforms’ minimal technical requirements and video tutorials for both the LMS and Virtual Classroom solution.
+Share with your students the online learning platforms’ minimal technical requirements and video tutorials for both the LMS and Virtual Classroom solutions.
 Encourage them to test their equipment and connectivity before the beginning of the course.

 In order to use VEDAMO’s Virtual Classroom in your Moodle™ LMS, it needs to first be configured by the LMS administrator using LTI integration.
 Once configured, the virtual classroom can be easily used by the teachers in their courses directly in the Moodle™ platform.

-- Give clear instructions, provide a schedule of activities, and specify any requirements.
+- Give clear instructions, provide a schedule of activities, and specify any requirements

-- Provide timely feedback and communicate with the students.
+- Provide timely feedback and communicate with the students

-- Facilitate online discussions and group activities.
+- Facilitate online discussions and group activities

-- Improve the course content based on the students’ performance and feedback.
+- Improve the course content based on the students’ performance and feedback

-- Be highly engaging.
+- Be highly engaging

-- Involve the students, use real-life examples, and allow them to contribute with their own experiences.
+- Involve the students, use real-life examples, and allow them to contribute with their own experiences

 This is a great opportunity to clarify any issues that individual participants or the entire group may be having.
 It will also give you valuable feedback and allow you to improve your course instructions.
 If you work with a larger number of learners, you can divide them into smaller groups and plan a virtual classroom session with each group.